Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Locarno Piazza GrandePiazza Grand in Locarno (Foto: Ascona Locarno Tourism Alessio Pizzicannella)

-Day 2: Free day in the Canton of Ticino
+Tag 2: Free Day in the Canton of Ticino

 Get ready to explore the Italian part of Switzerland in all its glory.
-With the abundance of activities to choose from, you won’t get bored today.
-First up, we recommend you head to one of the two river valleys: Maggia or Verzasca.
-Both are fantastic for hiking, spending some time by the river or going for a refreshing swim.
+With a variety of activities to choose from, you won’t be bored today.

-At the end of the day, head back to Locarno and spend whatever time you have left in this pretty town.
+At the end of the day, head back to Locarno and spend the remaining time in this charming town.

 Lavertezzo BrückeBrücke in Lavertezzo (Foto: Ascona Locarno Tourism Alessio Pizzicannella)